Chobazkun/hokuspokus-cli/README.md

 - **Generating Code Snippets 🧩**: Generate short code snippets for quick tasks.
 - **Code Review for Recent Changes 🔍**: Review recent code changes in the current folder for code quality, style, best practices, and more.
 Requires Git to be installed and executed in a git repository.
 - **Asking Software Engineering Questions 🧠**: Pose questions about software engineering and receive precise, expert answers.
 Users have the option to delve deeper into the topic or conclude the interaction after receiving the initial response.
-- **Debugging Code 🐛**: Debug issues by analyzing error messages and the content of the current directory's files.
-This command scans all files and subfiles for context to provide a solution.
+- **Debugging Code 🐛**: Debug issues by analyzing error messages and the content of either the current directory's files or specified files.
+This command can scan all files and subfiles for context or target specific files if their paths are provided.
 - **Developing Features 🛠️**: Generate a development plan for a new feature based on its description and the current project's context.
-This command scans all files and subfiles in the directory for a comprehensive approach.
+This command can scan all files and subfiles in the directory for a comprehensive approach or focus on specific files if their paths are provided.

 ## Installation